 - Discover the treasures of the Shaanxi History Museum

 - Visit the serenely beautiful Big Wild Goose Pagoda Park and learn about the 1,300-year history of Buddhism in Xi’an

-Xi’an is a city that is blessed with more than its fair share of fabulous historical sites and it would be easy not to report on the Old City Wall.
+Xi’an is a city that is blessed with more than its fair share of fabulous historical sites and it would be easy to focus solely on them – neglecting to report on the Old City Wall.
 It would be a mistake not to spend time here if you can – the wall is quite magnificent.

 Most international visitors fly into Shanghai or Beijing, before transferring to Xi’an – either by a domestic flight or by bullet train.